bhumika-purohit/purohit-geog676/Lab-8/README.md

-5. Build a buffer to determine if the Well(s) were put in NAD83 vs. NAD 27.
-Lab 5 Typically, buffers are utilized to create areas that can be further analyzed using various tools.
+5. Building a buffer to determine if the Well(s) were put in NAD83 vs. NAD 27.

+Typically, buffers are utilized to create areas that can be further analyzed using various tools.
 In this case, building buffers can help with checking whether the well data points were exported in NAD83 or NAD27.
 An example of creating buffers: https://github.com/bhumika-purohit/purohit-geog676/tree/main/Lab-5